julelang/website/README.md

 # Official Website of Jule

-The official website of [the Jule programming language](https://github.com/julelang/jule).
+The official website of [the Jule Programming Language](https://github.com/julelang/jule).

 ## License
 Website is under the terms of the BSD-3 Clause license. \